johnnewman/Angels-Rest/README.md

 in the project's root directory (where the podfile is located).

 ###Private To Public Migration
 In moving the project to a public repository, Parse, PayPal, and ConstantContact API keys were removed from the project.
 All keys are located in Keys.h.
-The phone number and email for contacting Angel's Rest from within the app have also been removed.
-In order to ensure these were securely removed, previous commits have been stripped out of this project.
+The phone number and email for contacting Angel's Rest from within the app have also been removed and switched to mock data.

+In order to ensure these elements were completely expunged, previous commits have been stripped out of this project.